 - 1. N/A - d.
 Additional Considerations.
 The following are additional considerations in determining the best qualified officers: - (1) Competence.
-In addition to proven and sustained superior performance in command or other leadership positions, competence also includes the following attributes:
+In addition to proven and sustained superior performance in command or other leadership positions, competence also includes the following attributes: - (a) Commitment to Operational Excellence.

-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER CHIEF WARRANT OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADES OF W-3, W-4, AND W-5 - (a) Commitment to Operational Excellence.
 Because Mission One for every officer is the operational readiness of our Navy, the best qualified officers will demonstrate an unrelenting commitment to operational excellence.
 This commitment will be evidenced by mastery of the skills critical to naval warfare.
 The Navy values service and superior performance on operational fleet and subordinate command staffs. - (b) Continual Performance Improvement.
-This attribute includes the use of data-driven insights and a clear embrace of a "perform to plan" mindset.
-It also includes evidence of instilling a culture of learning behavior in peers and subordinates and an openness to meaningful feedback.
+This attribute includes the ability to self-assess and self-correct, using a "Get Real, Get Better" mindset every day.
+It also includes the ability to develop a culture of learning in the teams they are called to lead, embracing meaningful feedback as an opportunity to get better.